Arackulele/GrimoraMod/README.md

 ### 2.8.3, 30+ NEW CARDS

-- NOTE: - Adding extra logging to see what's happening for Explode on Death ability.
+- NOTE: - Adding extra logging to see what's happening for Explode on Death sigil.
 There are still issues with being Hooked and then exploding.

 - ![Bugfix](https://i.imgur.com/CYIMfjn.png) Hopefully fixed deck resetting each run.
 For some reason, CardInfo in the CardCollection class seems to be always null at startup?